 LABVA's native biomaterial palette

-At LABVA we seek to create heterogeneus, diverse and local biomaterial palette to promote sovereignity and territorial autonomy.
+They seek to create heterogeneous, diverse and local biomaterial palette to promote sovereignty and territorial autonomy.
 Promoting values through the creation of emotionally binding materials in order to change our throwaway culture.
 A new material culture.

-Wild Fermentation of leaves and fruits of Aristotelia chilensis tree.
-Process can take up to 3 months to create the first culture.
+Wild fermentation of leaves and fruits of aristotelia chilensis tree.
+The process can take up to 3 months to create the first culture.

 Claudia Manquepillan and Jaime Rodriguez for sharing their ancestral knowledge.